-As of June 2024.
+As of 31 December 2023.
 For illustrative purposes only.
 Figure is not indicative of the past or future results of any PIMCO product or strategy.
 There is no assurance that the stated results will be achieved.
-The U.S. endowment portfolio reflects the largest NACUBO portfolio.
-The U.S. public plan is based on the RVK average public plan asset allocation survey as of 30 June 2023.
-The U.S. family office is based on the UBS/Campden Wealth Global Family Office Report 2022.
-Risk mitigation strategies are proxied by equally weighted long Treasuries, trend-following strategies, and alternative risk premium models.
+The asset inclusion test aims to identify potential assets that may improve the Sharpe ratio of the portfolio.
+Therefore, the asset universe is broader than the list of selected benchmarks (and capital market assumptions) shown in Figure 3.
+The average U.S. endowment portfolio reflects the largest NACUBO portfolio.
+The average U.S. public plan is based on the RVK average public plan asset allocation survey as of 30 June 2023.
+The average U.S. family office is based on UBS/Campden Wealth Global Family Office Report 2022.
+Risk Mitigation Strategies is proxied by equally weighted long Treasuries, trend-following strategies, and alternative risk premium models.

-We see that adding risk mitigation strategies, private credit, securitized credit, EM local bonds, and private real estate tends to have the biggest potential to improve the sample portfolios' Sharpe ratios.
+We see that adding risk mitigation strategies, private credit, private real estate, securitized credit and EM external bonds tends to have the biggest potential to improve the sample portfolios' Sharpe ratios.
 Different portfolios and/or assumptions would provide different results.